Single-cycle all-fiber frequency comb: single-cycle All-fiber laser

 To record the compressed output spectrum, we used three spectrometers for visible, near-infrared and MIR band.
-Yokogawa 6374 and 6375 cover the spectrum from 350 nm to 2400 nm.
+Yokogawa 6374 and 6375 cover the spectrum from 350 nm to 1200 nm and 1200 nm to 2400 nm, respectively.
 An ArcOptix MIR spectrometer together with 2750$\pm$250 nm and 2.8 µm to 5.3 µm bandpass (BP) filters covers the remaining range.
 The collimated laser beam passes the 2750 nm BP filter at about 45\degree incident angle, shifting the BP filter center to about 2500 nm.
-In Fig. \ref{fig:HNLF-output}(c), we show the recorded spectrum at 374 mW output power.
+In Fig. \ref{fig:HNLF-output}(c), we show the recorded spectrum at 374 mW output power, together with noise floors of the spectrometers.
 No residual 1.55 µm pump exists at any output levels.
-Self-compressed pulses typically yield a structured central region of the spectrum and smooth wings favoring the long wavelength side \cite{Foster2005, Amorim2009, Gebhardt2017, Xing2020}.
+Self-compressed pulses typically yield a structured central region of the spectrum and smooth wings favoring the long wavelength side \cite{Foster2005, Amorim2009, Gebhardt2017, Gaida2018, Butler2019a, Xing2020}.
 Such distinct features still exist in both experiment and simulations when self-compression yields single-cycle pulses [Fig. \ref{fig:HNLF-output}(c)], also predicted by other group \cite{Foster2005}.
 These "fingerprints" can serve in empirical estimation of optimal HNLF length for self-compression.
 The recorded spectrum covers more than two octaves directly from this all-fiber system.
+The carrier-envelope-offset frequency has more than 30 dB signal-to-noise ratio at 100 KHz resolution, detailed in Supplemental material S3.
 Surprisingly, the spectrum expands even beyond 2.4 µm and continues up to 3.5 µm.
 Considering the high peak power, short propagation length, silica glass transmission up to 4 µm \cite{Tao2015} and removing of OH bonds in optical fibers \cite{Horiguchi1976,Thomas2000}, it is reasonable to observe the spectrum beyond 3 µm.
 As a result, one can expect that a longer HNLF2 length might generate even more power after 2.4 µm.
 The peaks at 2.7 µm, 3 µm and 3.5 µm are not predicted by our modeling - they are most likely originate from dispersive waves \cite{Laekgsgaard2013} or four-wave-mixing.